MRCIEU/predicting-ALSPAC-dropout/README.md

 - It runs the R script 3-analysis/master_scripts/run_all_dropout11_clinic.R using Rscript.
 - It timestamps the beginning and end of the run using date.

+## Acknowledgements

+I would like to express my sincere gratitude to my dissertation supervisors at the University of Bristol:

+- Dr. Louise Millard
+- Professor Kate Tilling
+- Dr. Apostolos Gkatzionis

+Thank you for your invaluable guidance, support, and expertise throughout the development of this project.

+Thank you all for your contributions and encouragement!